snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="schema">1.
 The schema service</a></h2>

-Our schema repository takes the form of a RESTful API containing various services, the most important of which is the **schema service**.
+Our new Scala repository server takes the form of a RESTful API containing various services, the most important of which is the **schema service**.
 It lets you interact with schemas via simple HTTP requests.

 <h3><a name="post">1.1 POST requests</a></h3>

+Use a `POST` request to the schema service to publish new schemas to your repository.

-For example, let's say you own the `com.snowplow` prefix (the details regarding owning a vendor prefix will be covered in the [api authentication section](/blog/2014/08/20/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as follows:
+For example, let's say you own the `com.snowplowanalytics` prefix (the details regarding owning a vendor prefix will be covered in the [api authentication section](/blog/2014/08/20/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as follows:

 {% highlight json %}